walterhiggins/WMPJS/README.md

 Minecraft is often described as 'Virtual Lego', Programming is similar and offers the same rewards, It is enormously creative and can be great fun.

 ### Greeting Players in Style
-As a final fluorish to this recipe let's add something a little more spectacular than a simple text message.
+As a final fluorish to this plugin let's add something a little more spectacular than a simple text message.
 Let's greet each new player with a firework which launches when and where they join the server.

-<caption>Listing 4.3: Greeting Players with Fireworks</caption>
+<caption>Listing 8.3: Greeting Players with Fireworks</caption>

     var greeting = require('greetings');
     var fireworks = require('fireworks');